-Ahead of its virtualdeveloper event, Salesforce announced that they will be embedding the company's Einstein AI software into Trailhead, its online learning platform.
-Einstein Recommendations for Trailhead will provide "tailored recommendations" to help learners pick the right skills to complete and badges to earn.
+Ahead of its virtual TrailheaDX 2020 developer event, Salesforce announced that they will be embedding the company’s Einstein AI software into Trailhead, its online learning platform.
+Einstein Recommendations for Trailhead will provide “tailored recommendations” to help learners pick the right skills to complete and badges to earn.
 I spoke with Sandeep Bhanot, SVP of Trailhead Product at Salesforce, about how the system will work, what it means for Trailhead and how AI will shape the future of online learning.
 The following is an edited transcript of our conversation.

 Bill Detwiler: So let’s start with Trailhead and what it means to integrate Einstein into the platform.
 What can trail users expect?

 Sandeep Bhanot: So we’re really excited, Bill, that now learners in Trailhead can see the full power of our industry leading AI technology, Einstein.
 And so what that specifically means is when learners now log into Trailhead, whether through the desktop or amazing Trailhead Go mobile app, they will see extremely personalized and intelligent recommendations for them, for the skills and the badges to complete based on their activity, their role, their career aspirations, and their specific needs to skill up.
 These would be extremely customized and personalized recommendations powered by Einstein.

 Bill Detwiler: And will this change over time as people earn certifications, earn badges?
 As they change the ranking within Trailhead, how will Einstein adapt to that and change its recommendations?